Resources for Young People

 Coalition for Positive Sexuality

 OutProud, the National Coalition for Gay, Lesbian, Bisexual and Transgender Youth

 Advocates for Youth

 MTV.com: Fight for Your Rights: Protect Yourself

-If you have a question about Planned Parenthood of Indiana and Kentucky’s health services, sexual health issues like pregnancy, EC, birth control, STDs, Indiana laws affecting teens’ access to abortion, or other sexuality-related topics, you can send us an e-mail and we’ll respond to your question with answers and further information.
-This service is free and confidential, but is not available 24 hours a day.
+Questions about birth control, STDs, emergency contraception (EC), laws affecting teens' access to abortion or other sexual health issues?
+Planned Parenthood offers an online chat service to answer questions.
 If you have a time-sensitive question about emergency contraception or other health issues, please call your local Planned Parenthood health center at 1-800-230-PLAN.

 Peer educators serve as a resource for others in their communities, answering questions about puberty, reproductive health, sexuality, sexually transmitted diseases, relationships, and other sexuality and sexual health concerns.
 Young people aged 14-22 who successfully complete a comprehensive 40-hour training program are eligible to become Peer Educators, providing information to other youth in one-on-one consultations or group educational sessions.
 Peer Education provides youth the opportunity to develop valuable skills in leadership, public speaking, and community outreach.

 Qualifications: Peer educators get along well with others, have good communication skills, the ability to make and keep commitments, the ability to work independently, good leadership skills, and feel comfortable with public speaking to others.
 Peer education groups currently exist in Indianapolis and Louisville.